haddockapp/haddockapp/atp.md

   - The developer should be redirected to the Dashboard page.
   - The deleted project should no longer appear on the Dashboard.
   - There should be a confirmation message indicating that the project has been successfully deleted.
-    _If you are testing on the `demo.haddock.ovh` environment, the public repository project should not be displayed anymore on the dashboard._
+    _If you are testing on the `dev.haddock.ovh` environment, the public repository project should not be displayed anymore on the dashboard._

 ---